Jarvis10001/SIH/PAYMENT_SETUP_GUIDE.md

 # Payment System Setup Guide

 ## Overview
-This guide will help you set up the Razorpay payment integration for the College ERP system admission fee collection.
+This guide will help you set up the Razorpay payment integration for the AcademiX system admission fee collection.

 ## Prerequisites
 1. Razorpay account (sign up at https://razorpay.com)